Published: March 2021

 Training for Schools and Districts

-All school and district staff, including attendance officers, bus drivers, counselors, food service staff, nurses, principals, registrars, resource officers, and teachers, are annually trained on ways to identify and support students experiencing homelessness.
+All school and district staff, including those in academic, support, service, and administrative roles, are trained annually to identify and assist students experiencing homelessness.

 Recommendations & Strategies

-- Require McKinney-Vento training for all departments or staff types (e.g., transportation, instructional, student support).
-Trainings should cover definitions of homelessness, how to look for signs that a student may be experiencing homelessness and how to respond to those signs, how to provide trauma-informed care, and how to bring racial equity into staff work.
-Training should be in easily accessible formats for all staff (e.g., webinars, in person, summer institutes, etc.).
+- Require McKinney-Vento training for all departments and staff.
+Trainings should cover definitions of homelessness, how to look for signs that a student may be experiencing homelessness, how to respond to those signs, how to provide trauma-informed care, and how to bring racial equity into staff work.
+Trainings should be in easily accessible formats (e.g., webinars, in-person training, summer institutes).
 (PE, LE)

-- Strategy 1: Devote a day to providing training for school and district staff on how to best support students experiencing homelessness.
+- Strategy 1: Devote a day to train school and district staff on how to best support students experiencing homelessness.

 - Strategy 2: Embed McKinney-Vento training into existing professional development opportunities for staff (e.g., in meetings, summer institutes).

-- Offer refresher McKinney-Vento trainings tailored to meet the evolving needs of the staff of each district and school building (e.g., training school counselors on the credit accrual process for students experiencing homelessness).
+- Offer refresher courses to educate staff on McKinney-Vento laws and rights.
+These courses should be tailored to meet the evolving needs of the staff in each district and school building (e.g., training school counselors on the credit accrual process for students experiencing homelessness).
 (PE, LE)

-- Strategy 1: Create resources and materials (e.g., tailored handbooks) for each staff type to make sure they have the information they need to learn about the rights of students under McKinney-Vento.
+- Strategy 1: Create resources and materials, such as tailored handbooks, for each staff type to make sure they have the information they need to learn about the rights of students under the McKinney-Vento Act.